 A Revitalization Tax Exemption (RTE) program is a tool that local governments may use to achieve a range of environmental, economic or social objectives.
 RTE programs aim to encourage revitalization by offering incentives for certain types of developments in specific areas.
 By putting in place this bylaw, the District of Vanderhoof wants to encourage new development and improvements to existing buildings within the municipal boundaries of the District.
 The program offers municipal tax exemptions for 5 years for permanent new construction or renovations to commercial or residential buildings.
 Please note the exemption rate varies each year, and eligibility requirements must be met.

-Love Vanderhoof is apart of the shop local initiative, Love Northern BC that is funded through Northern Development Initiative Trust.
-For the low fee of $100, local businesses can get a dedicated webpage for their business, including professional photography and write-up.
+Love Vanderhoof is a part of the shop local initiative, Love Northern BC which is funded through the Northern Development Initiative Trust.
+For the low fee of $100, local businesses can get a dedicated webpage for their business, including professional photography and write-ups.
 Check the website for more information or to sign up.

-Do you own a business on Highway 16 or Burrard Ave that needs a facelift?
+Do you own a business in Vanderhoof that needs a facelift?
 The BFI program provides 50% funding up to $5,000 that can help you update the look and feel of your storefront.
 Eligible upgrades include lighting, windows, painting/siding, signage, accessibility improvements, and more.
 Projects must have a minimum total cost of $2,000 to be eligible.
 Download the program guidelines and application below.

-The Business Facade Improvement Program is funded by Northern Development Initiative Trust, and administered through the District of Vanderhoof.
-For more information on the program, please contact Hilary at the District office: firstname.lastname@example.org
+The Business Facade Improvement Program is funded by Northern Development Initiative Trust and administered through the District of Vanderhoof.
+For more information on the program, please contact email@example.com

 The District of Vanderhoof is working on an application to Northern Development Initiative Trust’s Northern Housing Incentive Program.
 If successful, this program will be funded by NDIT and administered by the District of Vanderhoof to provide up to $200,000 to developers to build housing in Vanderhoof.

 We are not yet accepting applications for this program.
-If you are a developer looking to build housing in Vanderhoof, please contact Hilary Irvine at the District of Vanderhoof.
+If you are a developer looking to build housing in Vanderhoof, please contact the Building Inspector at the District of Vanderhoof.

 Housing Needs in Vanderhoof